 Although the 2020 Annual Scientific Meeting (ASM) has been cancelled, if you had submitted a poster presentation and had this accepted, you may still claim credits under Knowledge and skills activity Presenting, as you have still completed the preparation and presented to a colleague/supervisor.

 If this involves your usual theatre team, then it could fall under the Practice evaluation activity Team training.
 Alternatively, if the session was conducted as a workshop, then it will likely fall under the Knowledge and skills activity Presenting.

 Please refer to the CPD handbook for full descriptions of each activity to determine the most suitable.

-Yes, there is temporary flexibility (for up to 12 months or until September 30 2021) to run virtual/online education sessions specifically for the hands-on objectives under the Can’t Intubate, Can’t Oxygenate (CICO), Cardiac arrest and Cardiac arrest Specialist Pain Medicine Physicians Emergency response standards.
-The other CPD Emergency response standards do not require hands-on learning objectives.
-Full details in our news item, update on CPD emergency response standards.
+Yes, there is temporary flexibility (for up to 12 months or until September 30 2021) to run virtual/online education sessions specifically for the hands-on objectives under the Can’t Intubate, Can’t Oxygenate (CICO), Cardiac arrest and Cardiac arrest Specialist Pain Medicine Physicians Emergency response activities.
+The other CPD Emergency response activities do not require hands-on learning objectives.
+Full details in our news item, update on CPD emergency response.